Travel guide Canada

 Services / On site

-Discover Canada
+Discover le Canada

-With its North American-style cities, wide-open spaces and endless bodies of water, not to mention its legendary hospitality and contagious joie de vivre, Canada is one of the top destinations for international visitors.
+With its North American-style cities, vast natural spaces and endless bodies of water, not to mention its legendary hospitality and contagious joie de vivre, Canada is one of the top destinations for international visitors.
 It goes without saying that such an immense country is a land of contrasts, from the arid zones and prairies of the south to the arctic regions of Canada's far north.
-There's also its history, dating back thousands of years to the presence of the Aboriginal peoples, and its incredible cultural melting pot resulting from various waves of immigration.
+There's also its history, dating back thousands of years to the presence of the Aboriginal peoples, and its incredible cultural melting pot resulting from different waves of immigration.
 A festive country with countless events and festivals all year round, it's also a fertile ground for the arts in all disciplines.
 And don't miss its diverse culinary scene, its abundance of outdoor activities and its beloved national sport, ice hockey.

-The 12 keywords Canada
+The 12 keywords au Canada

-1. #Aboriginal people
+#Aboriginal people

 Present from coast to coast in over 600 communities, they are the continent's First Peoples, the country's roots.
 In Canada, Aboriginals are made up of First Nations, Métis and Inuit peoples, who make up nearly 5% of the population, not to mention the incredible wealth of their ancestral cultures and traditions.